-In many ways RAM is much simpler than other system components such as CPU, GPU and storage.
-In most cases your only consideration is how much RAM you actually need.
-For these reasons this article may be a little shorter than our usual guides, but hopefully just as insightful.
+In many ways, RAM is much simpler than other system components such as CPU (Central Processing Unit), GPU (Graphics Processing Unit) and storage.
+In most cases, your only consideration is how much RAM you actually need.
+For these reasons, this article may be a little shorter than our usual guides, but hopefully just as insightful.

-RAM is an integral component in a Mac Pro (or any other) system.
-Today we’ll explain what it’s used for and importantly, how much RAM should be installed in your system to ensure it performs at it’s best.
+RAM is an integral component in a Mac Pro (or any other) system, including our custom Apple computers.
+Today we’ll explain what it’s used for and importantly, how much RAM should be installed in your system to ensure it performs at its best.

 First off, what does RAM stand for?
 Easy, Random Access Memory.
-So RAM is a type of memory, but how is it different from HDDs and SSDs?
-The main difference is that RAM is volatile memory and HDDs and SSDs are non-volatile.
+So RAM is a type of memory, but how is it different from HDDs (Hard Disk Drive) and SSDs (Software Design Document)?
+The main difference is that RAM is volatile memory, and HDDs and SSDs are non-volatile.

-Volatile memory, as opposed to non-volatile memory, is memory that requires constant power to retain stored information.
-Once your system is shut down all data stored on your RAM is lost.
-This may make RAM sound useless, but in fact, it’s used in a completely different way to non-volatile storage memory and it’s volatile nature is the source of it’s strength in it’s application.
+Volatile memory (RAM), as opposed to non-volatile memory (HDD & SDD), is memory that requires constant power to retain stored information.
+Once your system is shut down all data stored in your RAM is lost.
+This may make RAM sound useless, but in fact, it’s used in a completely different way to non-volatile storage memory and its volatile nature is the source of its strength in its application.

 We now know what RAM does, and why it does it so well, it must be time to answer the golden question.
 How much RAM do I actually need in my system?
 As you may have already guessed, the answer to this question depends largely on what you use your system for.

 Let’s take a light user who browses the internet, listens to music, watches videos, uses word processors and does some casual gaming.
 In this scenario, just 8GB would probably be enough to ensure top system performance and provide a certain degree of future proofing.